ameer-ali-jamali/E-Project_Using_Laravel/README.md

 # 1.php artisan serve

 # After This You Can Enjoy And You See In Database Random Users Created
-And 20 Books Uploaded In Home Page .
+# And 20 Books Uploaded In Home Page .

 # One Master_Admin Profile Also ..
-The Admin Email Is (admin@gmail.com) And Password Is (admin).
+# The Admin Email Is (admin@gmail.com) And Password Is (admin).
 # All Users Password Is ( user );

 # If You Need to Use Contact Us Email Function You Can Open (.env) File And
-Inside It There Is 3 Variables That Is Empty By Default.
+# Inside It There Is 3 Variables That Is Empty By Default.

 # Variables
 # MAIL_USERNAME="Your Email";
 # MAIL_PASSWORD="password"; //in this password you will not insert your gmail pasword
-first go to gmail account and after you see (security) then click that and after scroll down and first open ( 2 step verification ) and after one option will come down (2 step verifiation ) tha is (App passwords) if it comes then click it and after there is 2 colums one (select app ) and (select device) in select app you must select mail (mail) and in select device must select (windows computer) after this one password will generate and that password you will insert this .
+First Go To Gmail Account And After You See (security) Then Click That And After Scroll Down And First Open ( 2 step verification ) And After One Option Will Come Down (2 step verifiation ) That Is (App passwords) If It Comes Then Click It And After There Is 2 Colums One (select app ) and (select device) In Select App You Must Select Mail (mail) And In Select Device Must Select (windows computer) After This One Password Will Generate And That Password You Will Insert This.
 ![Screenshot (73)](https://user-images.githubusercontent.com/99552615/211910410-07f26f2a-6c77-4fda-b7f7-7c4ae328f271.png)
 # MAIL_ADMIN_EMAIL_ADDRESS="email adress where you want to semd email";